jamesr1775/Sorting-Visualiser/Testing.md

 3. TS_003_BubbleSort
     - Bubble Sort suite of test cases to test the sorting algorithm with various input arrays
 4. TS_004_Generate_Bar_Chart
-    - Suite of test cases that test the functions that change the number of bars, bar colors and heights.
+    - Suite of test cases that test the functions that change the number of bars, bar colors and heights etc.
 5. TS_005_Setup_Algorithms
     - Test suite to check that the algorithm info and code presented to the user is correct and that the hide and show behaviour upon selecting an algorithm is correct.
 6. TS_006_Quiz_Generation